Frederick Louis Maher was born in 1896 to parents William & Emily Maher.

 A complicated series of cables and levers resembling typewriter keys controlled these movements.
 It took Fred a while to master the figure, but he was able to make Skinny appear spontaneous and lifelike.

 Fred featured the McElroy figure in advertising for Maher School of Ventriloquism starting in 1951.
 It remained the “face” of Maher Studios until it was phased out in 1970.

 In 1952, Maher became ill while entertaining a group of Masons in Findlay, Ohio.
 He died three days later, at the age of 55.

-Survived by his wife Madeline, she continued to run Maher Studios and sell the ventriloquism course.
+Survived by his wife Madeleine, she continued to run Maher Studios and sell the ventriloquism course.

 Skinny Dugan was sold to ventriloquist Ted Lloyd with the stipulation the figure’s name not be changed.

-Madeline made the first “Lester” figure for a young Willie Tyler.
+Madeleine made the first “Lester” figure for a young Willie Tyler.
 Willie went on to nightclubs and television and still recalls the visit to her home.
 Eventually.
-Madeline sold Maher Studios to Clinton and Adelia Detweiler, who kept Fred’s legacy alive and well until the studio closed in 2006.
+Madeleine sold Maher Studios to Clinton and Adelia Detweiler, who kept Fred’s legacy alive and well until the studio closed in 2006.

 Following Clinton’s passing, the Detweiler family transferred Maher Studios to Mark Wade.
 Mark brought Ken Groves and Tom Crowl in as partners.
 Three years later, both Mark and Ken stepped down and Tom assumed control of the business.